Quick Navigation

 Consequently, the selection of filler and its concentration should be meticulously evaluated to achieve a balance between density and mechanical properties in polycarbonate composites.

-How Polycarbonate’s Density Affects its Processing Conditions?
+How Polycarbonate’s Density Affect its Processing Conditions?

 On the other hand, polycarbonate with lower density can be processed at lower temperatures and for shorter periods because of its weaker intermolecular forces.
 Nonetheless, the reduced molecular weight of lower-density polycarbonate may lead to lower mechanical properties.